 Support community-led initiatives for renewable and low carbon energy (NPPG para 97, bullet 4).

-Identify opportunities for development to draw its energy supply from decentralised renewable or low carbon energy supply systems and for co-locating potential heat customers and suppliers (NPPF para 97, bullet 5).
 (Policy SS7- Extract) Development proposals will be expected to include measures which will mitigate their impact on climate change.

 At a strategic level, this will include: